 I am getting a little fussy when seeking out good Malaysian food these days.
 There is a proliferation of Malaysian eateries in Sydney recently serving the usual hawker style Malaysian food.

-Having grown up in Malaysia in my early years, I love Malaysian food because it is tasty and offers a wide variety of dishes that is a culmination of Malay, Chinese and Indian influences that have made some of these flavours uniquely “Malaysian”.
+Having grown up in Malaysia, I love Malaysian food because it is tasty and offers a wide variety of dishes that is a culmination of Malay, Chinese and Indian influences that have made some of these flavours uniquely “Malaysian”.

 I owe my culinary skills and the immense enjoyment I get from cooking to my mother, who in turn, developed her skills in the kitchen from her mother.
 There were no cookbooks or elaborate recipes when I began to develop a love for cooking.